Level 3 Award in Education and Training

 You will need to have access to the internet in your own time.

 If you are digitally resistant, we are not the people for you.
 We believe passionately that the future for teaching is digital.

 Digital literacy is part of a teacher’s skills-set (see the Education and Training Foundation Professional Standards for teachers of adults).
 We wouldn’t be doing you any favours if we swerved this responsibility.
 We also absolutely believe in the power of social purpose social media and in learning to keep yourself safe online.

 Do I have to stay overnight?

-No but we recommend that you do.
-The College is a beautiful learning environment and by staying residentially you can take full advantage of the learning resources here, including our gorgeous Library.
+No the choice is entirely yours.
+The College is a beautiful learning environment and by staying residential you can take full advantage of the learning resources here, including our gorgeous Library.

 We understand that this is not possible for everyone, so we also offer non-residential places.
 You are very welcome to stay for a (reasonably priced and very tasty) evening meal and study in the Library in the evening.
 If you arrive early (by 9am) you can have breakfast too.